-Lake Nyasa’s northern shore is six hours’ drive from the Mbeya office, the last half on ‘good dirt’ roads, busy with lorries hauling bananas, cocoa, and local laborers.
-At the lake, our team transferred a week’s worth of drinking water, their notebooks, 100 liters of fuel, and 4 liters of 2-cycle oil to a small wooden skiff they rented from the local Catholic church.
+Lake Nyasa’s northern shore is six hours’ drive from the Mbeya office, the last half on ‘good dirt’ roads, busy with lorries hauling bananas, cocoa, and local labourers.
+At the lake, our team transferred a week’s worth of drinking water, their notebooks, 100 litres of fuel, and 4 litres of 2-cycle oil to a small wooden skiff they rented from the local Catholic church.

 Philemon Mwilonga, partnership officer for the cluster (and a veteran of five boat trips to the Kisi), had arranged everything, but this light boat was not to his liking.